-Assessor Dyn is available after 3:00 p.m.
+Assessor Dyn-Gohde will hold regular office hours at the Westford Town Hall on Monday evenings from 5:30 until 6:30 p.m.
+She is also available by phone after 3:00 p.m.
 Tuesdays through Fridays, or call for appointment.

 The Assessor is responsible for fixing the value of real property for tax assessment purposes and for administering the assessment procedures in the town.
 For further information regarding assessment and/or exemption forms and instructions, please visit the website of the New York State Office of Real Property Tax Services: http://www.tax.ny.gov/research/property/default.htm.

 You may be eligible for exemptions, such as